 1. Take a cue from famous book clubs and podcasts.

 There’s a reason revered book recommenders are so popular, according to L.R.
 Dorn, author of The Anatomy of Desire.
 Consider starting with Oprah’s or Reese Witherspoon’s picks, or find a bookstagrammer who has tastes similar to yours.
+You can also look out for Scribd's latest celebrity book club list.
 Podcasts can also be a great resource; Dorn recommends The New York Times Book Review Podcast, The Book Riot Podcast, and A Good Read.

 2. See if your favorite authors have written anything new.